The Basics: Overview

 For many people, the seasonal flu is a mild illness.
 But for some people, the flu can be dangerous or even deadly.

 - Cause serious infections like pneumonia (“noo-MOHN-yah”)

-- Make some health problems – like asthma – worse
+- Make some health problems worse (for example, asthma)

 - Lead to hospitalization or death

 The flu spreads easily from person to person.
-When you get the flu shot, you don’t just protect yourself – you also protect everyone around you.
+When you get the flu vaccine, you don’t just protect yourself – you also protect everyone around you.

 What is the flu?